 If you check the Automatically hide and show the menu bar alternative, you will see the icon menu bar disappear immediately.
 You can temporarily show it again by dragging the cursor to the bottom of the screen (or wherever you choose to place the menu bar).
 It then folds back into oblivion again when you move the mouse pointer to another part of the screen (outside the dock menu).

 Help!
-Menu bar permanently disabled!
+The menu bar is permanently disabled!